The Strange Intimacy Of Meeting People While Traveling

 "How long have you been here?"

-The more tightly you schedule every second of a trip, the less room you leave for human connection.
+The more tightly you schedule a trip, the less room you leave for people.

 You meet people quickly.